 She bought the property in the Santa Clara Valley in 1884.
 Almond, apricot, peach and plum orchards covered the flat tidal lands at the bottom end of San Francisco Bay.
 The eight room farmhouse was under construction just outside a small agricultural town known as San Jose.

-The woman had been a widow for 5 years when she arrived in California, and had suffered the loss of her only daughter, an infant 4 weeks old.
+The woman had been a widow for 5 years when she arrived in California, and had suffered the lost of her only daughter, an infant 4 weeks old.
 She came with servants, the mind-boggling sum of $20,000,000 dollars, and a definite plan.

 Being a woman of means during her time, she visited mediums in Boston before leaving the Connecticut of her birth.
-The spiritualists likely were very well paid, and told her a remarkable and dark story during her efforts to communicate with her dead child and husband.
+They likely were very well paid, and told her a remarkable and dark story during her efforts to communicate with her dead child and husband.
 It was of this she was thinking of as she surveyed the farmhouse and the galloping horse weather cock on its roof.

 There was no time to lose.
 The work must begin.

 As money was no issue, her carpenters, masons, and wood carvers could work non-stop.
 “The work must never cease,” the mediums said.
 “The sound of hammering, chipping away, and all the noise must be continuous.”